mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

   - IDE
 ---

-In the first part of this blog post I've discussed the idea for using virtual reality for gamification of manual tasks in the software development process.
-I describe a demo project which allows source code visualization and manipulation in a generated Minecraft-like virtual reality.
-The initial presentation of the demo project was on [ngconf 2017](https://ng-conf.org/), and its extension on [AngularUP 2017](http://angular-up.com/) during my talks "Mad Science with the Angular Compiler"
+In the first part of this blog post I discuss the idea of using virtual reality for gamification of manual tasks in the software development process.
+I introduce a demo project which allows source code visualization and manipulation in a generated Minecraft-like virtual reality.
+My initial presentation of the demo project was on [ngconf 2017](https://www.youtube.com/watch?v=tBV4IQwPssU), and the project's extension I presented on [AngularUP 2017](http://angular-up.com/) during my talks "[Mad Science with the Angular Compiler](https://www.youtube.com/watch?v=tBV4IQwPssU)".

-The second part of the post describes a simple implementation of the VR-based source code manipulator.
+Since I heard a lot of people being interested in the actual implementation of the demo, in the second part of the post we'll go through its source code, which is [hosted here, on GitHub](https://github.com/mgechev/ngworld).
+You can find demo of the project in the [last part of the blog post](#demo).

 ## Background

-The purpose of my "Mad Science with the Angular Compiler" talk is to demonstrate how the Angular's metadata collector and ASTs produced by the frontend of the TypeScript compiler, Angular template, expression and CSS parsers, can be used for source code analysis and visualization.
+The purpose of my "[Mad Science with the Angular Compiler](https://www.youtube.com/watch?v=tBV4IQwPssU)" talk is to demonstrate what doors the Angular compiler opens by providing us an access to the ASTs produced by the frontend of the TypeScript compiler, Angular template, expression and CSS parsers.
+In the talk I explain how the compiler can be used for:

-A few months ago, I created a wrapper around the Angular compiler, which provides higher-level API that by an entry point of a project (`tsconfig.json`), collects the metadata for all the components, pipes and providers.
-I called this library [ngast](https://github.com/mgechev/ngast), because on top of the metadata collection it also returns the ASTs of components' templates, styles, as well as the TypeScript AST nodes, corresponding to the individual symbols.

-Based on [ngast](https://github.com/mgechev/ngast), I created a tool for reverse engineering of Angular applications called [ngrev](https://github.com/mgechev/ngrev).
-An Electron application which provides different views to the project, sorted by abstraction level.
+- Proving that our code aligns to style-related recommendations listed in the [Angular style guide](https://angular.io/styleguide) (see [codelyzer](http://codelyzer.com))
+- Simplification of the migration process, by providing pluggable AST transformation rules, depending on the deprecations and the breaking changes introduced by the framework.
+- [Tool for reverse engineering](https://github.com/mgechev/ngrev) of Angular applications through source code visualization.

 [ngrev](https://github.com/mgechev/ngrev) is already useful, however, I wanted to go one step further and provide a more fun demo.
-That's why for [ngconf](https://ng-conf.org/), I developed an unconventional compiler which from an Angular application produces a WebVR, build with [aframe](https://aframe.org).
+That's why for [ngconf](https://ng-conf.org/), I developed an "unconventional compiler" which from an Angular application produces a Minecraft-like WebVR.
 The VR is produced by the following rules:

 - The virtual world corresponds to the entire application, composed by the Angular modules.
 - Each module is represented by a "garden".